Let me introduce myself and tell you a bit about my way of working…

 Our home, where I also have my private practice, is situated just outside a very small village.

 We live in an area dominated by nature.
 I have always enjoyed the outdoors.
 When I was younger I liked kayaking and mountain biking.
-Nowadays I prefer to walk and enjoy the tranquillity of a forest.
+Nowadays, aged 42, I prefer to walk and enjoy the tranquillity of a forest.

 Besides the experience of living abroad, I also continued to study.
 And during my studies, I had therapy.
 I changed.
 I found (an ever growing) freedom from co-dependency.